florianbrinkmann/lazy-loading-responsive-images/README.md

 The auto-modifying of the image markup does not work for images that are added using `wp_get_attachment_image()`, because there cannot be a `noscript` fallback added.

 You can disable lazy loading for elements with specific CSS classes by defining them via the plugin settings (*Settings* › *Media* › *Lazy Loader options*).
 Or use the data-no-lazyload attribute.

+If you want to disable lazy loading for a specific element and its children (for example, if you have no access to the classes of the image element), you can use the `disable-lazyload` class.

 ## Installation